rwblokzijl/Msc-thesis-EuroToken/thesis.md

 In order to remain a viable store of value, a currency needs to provide protection against any non-sanctioned creation of that currency.
-If a network allows its users to "create" new money in any significant way, the value of the coin will drop as the supply increases, thus undermining one of the most fundamental function of the currency.
+If a network allows its users to "create" new money in any significant way, the value of the coin will drop as the supply surges, thus undermining the most fundamental function of the currency, to be an intermediary store of value.
 The structure of the blockchain provides an immutable and signed history of any transactions, thus enabling users to prove that the funds they are attempting to send actually exist.
 However the blockchain does not inherently allow users to prove that they have not spent, and will not spend, the same balance again.

-In this section we explain how the network prevents unsanctioned creation of currency.
+In this section we explain how the EuroToken network prevents unsanctioned creation of currency.

 ### The double spending problem

-In order to spend their money twice, a user has to create 2 blocks that are positioned in the same place in their blockchain.
+Spending the same money twice, in our personal blockchain system works as follows.
+An adversary, lets call her Eve, will create perform a legitimate transaction with Alice.
+This transaction will get recorded in the chain of Alice, as well as in the chain of Eve.
+If Eve now wants to spend this balance again with Bob, she cannot simply add the new transaction to her chain.
+Before Bob accepts a transaction he will request all required blocks to validate that Eve received this money in the past.
+Eve now has to hide the transaction with Alice in order to make Bob believe the balance is still available.
+When Eve and Bob then create a new transaction, the proposal block of Eve, will be in the same place as the block with Alice would be.
+They will both refer to the same "previous" transaction, thus creating a fork in her chain.

 This is what is called a "double-spend attack".
 This attack is only detectable if both of the conflicting blocks are found.
 Since we have opted for a distributed blockchain this detection becomes a non-trivial problem to solve.
-The transactions of 2 conflicting blocks might be re-spent many times by the time anyone sees the 2 conflicting  blocks and notices that a double spend happened.
+Without a mechanism to stop this the money from 2 conflicting blocks might be used in new transactions many times before the 2 original conflicting blocks end up at the same peer and a double spend is detected.

-Bitcoin and similar currencies solve this problem using a global blockchain that everyone has access to.
+Bitcoin and similar currencies solve this problem using a global blockchain that everyone can read.
 This allows users to check whether a given balance has already been spent by inspecting the global database of transactions.
 However, the global knowledge of the Bitcoin chain is inherently unscalable.
 Additionally, the details of the Proof of Work method of block generation